epoplavskis/pyit600/README.md

 * SPE600
 * RS600

+These cover devices have been tested:
+* RS600

+### Unsupported devices

+Buttons perform actions only in Salus Smart Home app:
+* SB600
+* CSB600

+These binary sensors do not work yet:
+* SD600

+These switch devices do not work yet:
+* SR600

+### Untested devices

+These thermostats devices have not been tested, but may work:
+* SQ610
+* FC600

 These switch devices have not been tested, but may work:
-* SR600
 * SP600

-These cover devices have been tested:
-* RS600

 ### Troubleshooting